giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 Bottleneck structures also reveal that not all bottleneck links have the same relevancy.
-In Figure 2, links at the top of the graph have a higher impact to the overall performance of the network than links at the bottom.
+In Figure 2, links at the top of the graph have a higher impact on the overall performance of the network than links at the bottom.
 For instance, consider link l1.
 A variation on its capacity will create a ripple effect that will impact the performance of all the flows in the network, since all flow vertices are